johnknoop/GracefulConsoleRunner/README.md

 When your application logic is invoked by external events, such as a message bus or a scheduler, you'll want to control termination in two levels:

 ### 1. Best-effort cancellation
-Passing a CancellationToken down the call hierarchy enables you opt-out of starting new work.
+Passing a CancellationToken down the call hierarchy enables you opt-out of starting new work once termination has begun.

 ### 2. A hold-off mechanism to prevent interruption of important work
 When shutdown is requested, you'll want a grace period between soft and hard termination, allowing your ongoing work to complete.
-The termination sequence looks like this:
+This termination sequence looks like this:

 ```
 +-----------------------+          Is work      Yes        +---------------------------+